Asininite/ObsidianVault/Obsidian Vault/MOSS/Module 4/@ Risk Management.md

 	  classify effects as catastrophic, serious, tolerable or insignificant
 - Risk Planning
 	  develop strategies to manage key risks
+	  think of actions to take to minimize the effects of these risks ask 'what-if' questions about individual risks, combinations, etc make answers on the basis of
+			  avoidance strategies
+			  minimization strategies
+			  contingency plans

 ![[Pasted image 20241206160716.png]]